Outlook: Winter 2021/2022

 is to take a look at the El Nino/Southern Oscillation (ENSO) levels and

 predictions.
-Since spring, the surface water temps in the central and eastern
+Since spring of 2020, the surface water temps in the central and

-Pacific in the vicinity have been cooling and are now in a La Nina state (figure
+eastern Pacific have been cooler than average an in a La Nina state (figure

-forecast sees the sea surface temps to cool further into the first half of the
+idea sees the sea surface temps to cool a bit further for the next few months

-winter and then begin to warm during the second half (figure
+and then begin to warm during the second half of the winter (figure

 also have a handful of other tools that I have been developing over the years to